Children's Hospital is part of the UPMC family.

 Is there an approved eating plan for SLE patients?

-Can patients be active in sports such as soccer or gymnastics that are harsh on the joints?
+Can patients be active in sports such as gymnastics or soccer that are harsh on the joints?

 We try to avoid putting any limitations on the kids.
 If their arthritis is under good control, than they can do anything.
 If they are having joint pain and swelling, than it is probably a good idea to stick with non-weight-bearing activities (swimming, biking) until the arthritis is better controlled.